What Does a Production Assistant (PA) Do?

 PA tasks vary widely but may include the following:

-- Transport people or run errands using a motor vehicle, perhaps your own car or one provided by the production
+- Transport people or run errands using a motor vehicle, perhaps their own car or one provided by the production.

-- Respond to requests from pretty much anyone involved in the production
+- Respond to requests from anyone involved in the production.

 Production Assistant Salary

 The pay for a production assistant varies according to experience, education, and geographical area.
 The U.S. Bureau of Labor Statistics (BLS) does not compile salary information for PAs.
 According to Salary.com, the average salary for a production assistant is $31,404 as of May 31, 2019.
 The pay typically ranges from $30,088 to $32,760.